 Links below are affiliate links for this can pie pumpkin recipe.
 I get a small commission to help keep this site up and running.
 Thank you for shopping from these links.

-I love pumpkin pie.
+I love making and eating pumpkin pie.
 I think it tastes better when you make it with fresh pumpkins.

 If you can pumpkins, you use small pie pumpkins, not just any old pumpkin.